Move Over Ivanka Trump, Jessica Simpson Takes Over With Spring 2017 Collection

 A post shared by Jessica Simpson (@jessicasimpson) on

-According to a press release, Jessica Simpson was “inspired by the essence of travel” and her new collection’s theme is about “an American girl hits the road – postcards from California, Texas, Florida.”
+According to a press release, Jessica Simpson was “inspired by the essence of travel,” and her new collection’s theme is about “an American girl hits the road – postcards from California, Texas, Florida.”
 She’s also seen rocking a black lace mini dress and dancing around in the photo shoot.

 Strike a pose. ???? @jessicasimpson in #JessicaSimpsonCollection #Spring17